 So without further ado, here are the 5 video cameras that I think will be a good choice for your church or video recording project.

-5 Camcorders For The Budget Minded Church
+5 Church Video Camera Reviews For The Budget Minded Church

-Canon Vixia HF R82
+Canon Vixia HF R82 Review

 The Canon Vixia HF R82 is the church video camera I eventually chose for our ministry.
 It was not the most expensive nor the least expensive.
 It just had everything we needed.